 Sometimes a partner is physically present, but emotionally distant.
-These signs of emotional distance include tips for bridging the gap between you and your partner.
+Here are several signs of emotional distance in relationships, plus tips for bridging the gap between you and your partner.

 Emotional distance is characterized by a lack of an emotional, spiritual, or intellectual level connection with your partner.
 You know you’re disconnected when your partner just isn’t “there” somehow, when you no longer connect.
 You feel like you’re talking to and sharing your honest feelings with a wall.
 And when your partner does offer a response, it’s remote, guarded, lacking in intimacy – perhaps because of a fear of intimacy.

-Emotional distance can come before a physical separation; in fact, intimate partners may develop certain defense mechanisms to protect feelings and protect themselves from pain in their intimate relationships.
+Emotional distance can indicate an impending physical separation; in fact, intimate partners may develop certain defense mechanisms to protect feelings and protect themselves from pain in their intimate relationships.
 The signs of emotionally distant relationships can range from the silent treatment to no contact at all.
 Below are four signs of emotionally distant relationships, plus a suggestion for bridging the gap.

 First, let’s briefly review Freud’s defence mechanisms and how they related to emotional distance in love.
 Then, we’ll talk about bridging the gap between you and your partner.